What are Non-Marketable Securities?

 Non-Marketable Securities are securities that are difficult to buy and difficult to sell in the market because they are not being traded in any major secondary market and are generally sold and bought through the private transactions or at the over-the-counter.

-Non-marketable securities are the ones which cannot be bought or sold as they are not traded as often in any secondary markets.
+Non-marketable securities are the ones that cannot be bought or sold as they are not traded as often in any secondary markets.
 These are generally brought and sold privately in private transactions or in OTC markets (over the counter).
-It is difficult for the owner of the non-marketable securities to find a buyer.
+It is difficult for the owner of such securities to find a buyer.
 Also, even some marketable securities cannot be sold at all because of many government rules and regulations.